Katie Holmes, Jamie Foxx Relationship: Tom Cruise's Ex-Wife Wanted To Marry Foxx Four Years Ago?

-Katie Holmes and Jamie Foxx’s personal life became the talk of the tinsel town when Tom Cruise’s ex-wife was spotted holding hands with Foxx in Malibu on Labor Day 2017.
+Katie Holmes and Jamie Foxx’s personal life became the talk of the town when Tom Cruise’s ex-wife was spotted holding hands with Foxx in Malibu on Labor Day 2017.

-The rumors of their affair have been circulating ever since it was noted that Katie has reportedly decided to end her marriage with Mission Impossible movie star because of his involvement with the Church of Scientology.
-Many news outlets started to spread the fake news about their personal lives but when a close friend of them talked about them in public, many started to wonder the gravity of Katie and Jamie’s hidden relationship.
+The rumors of their affair have been circulating ever since it was noted that Katie has reportedly decided to end her marriage with the Mission Impossible movie star because of his involvement with the Church of Scientology.
+Many news outlets started to spread the fake news about their personal lives but when a close friend of them talked about them in public, many started to wonder about the gravity of Katie and Jamie’s hidden relationship.

 Real Housewives of Atlanta star Claudia Jordan talked about the romantic affair between her close friend Jamie Foxx and Tom Cruise’s ex-wife Katie Holmes.
 During her podcast, the reality TV star accidentally revealed about Jamie’s personal life.